michaelbirdtx/MageWar/replit.md

 *   **Runtime & Server**: Node.js with Express.js REST API, TypeScript.
 *   **API Design**: RESTful endpoints for game state (`/api/game/new`, `/api/game/:sessionId`, `/api/game/:sessionId/cast`).
 *   **Game Logic**: Server-authoritative state, spell validation, damage calculation, AI opponent with strategic spell-building.
 *   **Simultaneous Spell Reveal**: Player and AI spells are locked in and calculated simultaneously, with results displayed side-by-side in the Results Modal.
-The modal shows all spell effects (Damage in red, Shield in blue, Healing in green) for both player and AI, with creative material bonuses highlighted.
-Mana regenerates after both spells resolve.
+The modal shows all spell effects (Damage in red, Shield in blue, Healing in green) for both player and AI.
+After spells resolve, new components are drawn equal to the number of materials used.

 ### Data Storage